 My hope for Oakland students is: The same as I have for my own daughters.
 That they have MANY caring adults in their lives who prepare them for the world’s opportunities, and help them find their passion and unrelentingly pursue their dreams.

-Previously, Rhonnel served as the Chief Operating Officer and Vice President for Program & Operations for the Stuart Foundation where he oversaw program strategy, grants management, and operations.
-His 25 years of experience also includes coordinating and managing The San Francisco Foundation’s West Oakland Initiative and owning and operating Urban Works, an urban planning and design firm focused on neighborhood planning and livable communities in California and the Pacific Northwest.
+Rhonnel’s career in philanthropy includes serving as the Chief Operating Officer and Vice President for Program & Operations for the Stuart Foundation and leading The San Francisco Foundation’s West Oakland Initiative and Multicultural Fellowship program.
+An urban planner by profession, Rhonnel also owned and operated Urban Works, a planning and design firm focused on neighborhood planning and livable communities in the Pacific Northwest and California.
 Rhonnel holds a Master of Arts in Urban Planning and a Bachelor of Arts in English, both from the University of California, Los Angeles.
-He is a member of The San Francisco Foundation’s Koshland Committee for Civic Unity and serves on the Board of Directors for the Oakland Public Education Fund.
+He serves on the Board of Directors for the Oakland Public Education Fund and the founding Board of the Oakland Literacy Coalition.
 He lives in Oakland with his wife Chris and their daughter, Kate.
 Their older daughter Quin is a proud Oakland public school graduate and currently studies at the University of the Arts London.